alaamer12/TeamUp/docs/FRONT_DEPLOYMENT.md

 Make sure the backend is properly deployed and that the `VITE_API_URL` environment variable is set correctly to point to your backend API.

+## Admin Access

+The admin mode can be accessed by pressing `Ctrl+Shift+A` on any page.
+This will open a password prompt.
+Enter the password set in the `VITE_ADMIN_PASSWORD` environment variable to gain admin privileges.

 ## Troubleshooting

 - **API Connection Issues**: Verify that the `VITE_API_URL` is correct and that the backend is running
 - **Supabase Connection Issues**: Verify that the Supabase URL and key are correct
-- **CORS Issues**: Make sure your frontend URL is included in the `ALLOWED_ORIGINS` environment variable in the backend deployment
+- **CORS Issues**: Make sure your frontend URL is included in the allowed origins in the backend configuration
 - **Build Errors**: Check the build logs in the Vercel dashboard for any errors during the build process
-- **Routing Issues**: If you encounter 404 errors on page refresh, make sure the Vercel configuration has the proper rewrites/redirects to handle client-side routing
+- **Routing Issues**: If you encounter 404 errors on page refresh, make sure the Vercel configuration has the proper rewrites to handle client-side routing
+- **TypeScript Errors**: If you encounter TypeScript compilation errors, make sure all dependencies are correctly installed and types are properly defined